Policy and initiatives to protect the fundamental rights of all

 To enhance employee awareness of human rights more effectively and efficiently, OMRON established the Basic Rules for Human Rights Awareness Promotion as common rules for all Group companies in Japan.
 In accordance with these rules, a Central Human Rights Committee has been established at OMRON headquarters.
 Under this core organization, a human rights committee has been set up at each OMRON Corporation site and at each of the 32 Group companies in Japan, promoting improvement of employee awareness regarding human rights.

 Human rights promotion officers are in place at each workplace to provide human rights training on the subject according to the overall policy and educational themes decided on by the Central Human Rights Committee.
 Other tasks include raising employee awareness of human rights through the use of slogans and posters, as well as preparation of annual reports outlining human rights promotion activities.

 On a global level, each company abroad is working on its own to enhance human rights awareness to meet its own degree of awareness and situation, while complying with the laws in the region/country.
 For example, they clearly state OMRON's view of human rights in working rules and human resource policies, to fully share the idea with employees.

-In fiscal 2017, there were two cases of disciplinary action regarding human rights at the global level.
+In fiscal 2018, there were five cases of disciplinary action regarding human rights at the global level.
 The OMRON Group will continue strengthening its efforts to enhance human rights awareness.

-The OMRON Group in Japan conducts training designed to raise awareness of human rights through workplace discussions for all employees in Japan.
+The OMRON Group in Japan conducts training for all employees designed to raise awareness of human rights through workplace discussions.
 Rank-specific human rights training programs are also available for new employees, mid-career recruits, new senior managers, and directors and executive officers.

 The OMRON Group states its prohibition of forced labor and child labor in any form, including slave labor and human trafficking, in the OMRON Group Sustainable Conduct Policies.